hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/firefly.md

             </td>
             <td>
-                in a chain with #919
+                Adds a new test suite for tokens plugins with remote names.

+Fixes #929
             </td>
         </tr>
     </table>